cabuelow/bush-heritage-R/README.md

 - [ ] Write notes
 - [ ] ....
 - [ ] For Advanced days put an R project file in the data folder, for Intro Day we will show them how to make an R project
+- [ ] Make a list of R packages participants will need to have installed prior

 ## PROPOSED COURSE OUTLINE